 When we think about Jewish community our minds usually zero in on a location where community meets- a synagogue, a JCC.
-But what if community were defined by common values instead- by the relentless pursuit of the the Divine, the holy and the just, and that in gathering around that pursuit anywhere at all, we establish a sacred community?
+But what if community were defined by common values instead- by the relentless pursuit of the holy and the just, and that in gathering around that pursuit anywhere at all, we establish a sacred community?
 This description gets at the heart of Mishkan.

-The ancient Mishkan in the desert traveled with the Israelites where ever they went and brought God’s presence into its midst whenever and wherever the people would set it up and bring the best of themselves– their hearts, their talents and treasures– to the project.
-Likewise, brought together by our fervent belief that Judaism is alive with spiritual rigor and relevance, believing that through music, prayer, study and tikkun (repair) we transform ourselves and the world, Mishkan convenes in and outside of synagogue spaces- in yoga and dance spaces, living rooms, spiritual centers and backyards- where ever people are gathered in holy intention.
+The ancient Mishkan traveled with the Israelites through the desert and brought God’s presence into its midst whenever and wherever the people would set it up and bring the best of themselves– their hearts, their talents and treasures– to the project.
+Likewise, brought together by our belief that through music, prayer, study and tikkun (repair) we transform ourselves and the world, Mishkan convenes in unconventional spaces- yoga and art studios, living rooms, spiritual centers, backyards, and yes, synagogues, too- wherever people are gathered in holy intention.
 Even as we’ve settled into two consistent spaces (at the Bodhi Spiritual Center and Anshe Emet Synagogue, as well as our new space on Ravenswood), we continue to meet for classes and personal meetings in locations across the city.
 We partner with other community groups to further the holy work of spreading inspiration and love.

-We’ll admit it: the Mishkan an unconventional kind of Jewish community, a cross-community community, designed to enhance the Jewish landscape in Chicago and create a new way in.
+We’ll admit it: the Mishkan an unconventional kind of community, a cross-community community, designed to enhance the Jewish landscape in Chicago and create a new way in.
 We hope you find what you’re looking for.

 These values lie at the center of our work and animate everything we do.